 "Here's what I know," he began his speech.
 "I could not be standing here without that undying love that was just sung about [by Neil Young], and I have that in a lover that is so close to fine we should all be able to be able to experience such heaven right here on earth."

 In 1995 he was back at it for Forrest Gump, giving Wilson double kisses and telling the audience that, among the reasons he was standing there, "the woman I share my life with has taught me and demonstrates for me every day just what love is."
-(He's been nominated twice since, but really, the Academy has to get him back up there.)
+(He's been nominated three times since, but really, the Academy has to get him back up there.)

-Asked about that speech's swoon factor, he told Oprah, "Maybe that sentiment is possible to fake, but for me it's really true.
+Asked about that speech's swoon factor, he told Winfrey, "Maybe that sentiment is possible to fake, but for me it's really true.
 What makes me different from others is that I verbalize this stuff.
 A lot of people would flee from what they think is award-show cheesiness, and I don't.
 I often joke that my speeches are very personal moments that play themselves out in front of billions of people."

 Meanwhile, public declarations of love aside, Hanks and Wilson also have to attend to the brass tacks of being married.

-But they make it a point not to be separated for long and, whenever they can, they go together.
+But he and they make it a point not to be separated for long and, whenever they can, they go together.
 Wilson has traveled the globe with Hanks on shoots, they've worked together on occasion, such as on Sleepless in Seattle and That Thing You Do—and when she went on tour with her band in 2016, she had to get a bigger bed for her tour bus because her husband was coming along for the ride.

 "We have so much fun," Wilson told E!
 News at the Inferno premiere in 2016.
 "Being on location is one of the greatest things.
 We've gone all over the world.
 We've taken our family.
 We've gotten to live in cities that you normally wouldn't get to live in and become a normal person and going to the market and finding your favorite coffee store and shop.
 Just pretending that you're a local and that's really great.
 You don't feel rushed."